Kaloutsiani Mosque

-The Mosque of Kaloutsiani (from Kanlı Çeşme Camii, rendered in Greek as Τζαμί Καλούτσιανης, Xhamia e Kalluçës) is a historical Ottoman mosque in the town of Ioannina, Epirus, in northwestern Greece.
-It was built in 1740, and since 2005 it has been the subject of restoration campaigns and works.
-It is one of several surviving mosques in Ioannina, others being the Veli Pasha Mosque, the Fethiye Mosque and the Aslan Pasha Mosque.
+The Mosque of Kaloutsiani (also known as Xhamia e Kalluçës in Albanian, from Kanlı Çeşme Camii, rendered in Greek as Τζαμί Καλούτσιανης) is a former mosque in the town of Ioannina, in the Epirus region of northwestern Greece.
+Completed in 1740 during the Ottoman era, the mosque was abandoned in 1913, and restoration campaigns and works commenced in 2005.
+It was further renovated in the mid-2020s.
+It is one of the four surviving mosques in Ioannina, the others being the Veli Pasha Mosque, the Fethiye Mosque and the Aslan Pasha Mosque.

-Name
+Etymology

-The name of the mosque is probably derived from the Turkish words çeşme, meaning "fountain", and kan, meaning "blood".
-In 1611, Ioannina and the surrounding region experienced turmoil as a failed Greek revolt led by Dionysius Skylosophos, the former Metropolitan of Larissa, broke out.
+The name of the mosque is possibly derived from the Turkish words çeşme, meaning "fountain", and kan, meaning "blood".
+In 1611, Ioannina and the surrounding region experienced turmoil as a failed Greek revolt led by Dionysios Skylosophos, the former Metropolitan of Larissa, broke out.
 The movement however gathered little support and was harshly suppressed by the Ottoman Empire, who drove the defeated Greek and Albanian families out of the fortress of Ioannina.
 The expelled families settled in the area where the current mosque stands now; at the time, it was where the seraglio of the Ottoman dignitary Osman Pasha stood.
 The district, epicenter of the peasant uprising and southwestern gateway to the city, was dubbed "Bloody Fountain" by the populace, a name that is also mentioned by the Ottoman traveler Evliya Çelebi in the middle of the seventeenth century, when he visited Ioannina.

 Another hypothesis for the etymology of the toponym is that is derives from Mehmet Pasha II, the son of Haci Mehmed Pasha.
 He was nicknamed “the good pasha” (which in Greek is Καλός Πασάς, kalos passas), and had a fountain erected near the mosque, an act that would give the district the term "good fountain".

 The name of the mosque was also rendered as Kalou Tsesme mosque in the Greek language, but it is also known as Haci Mehmed Pasha mosque or even Ahmed Pasha mosque.